edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 [^9]: If you are connected to multiple devices at the same time, you'll need to add the `-s` switch to your *adb* calls to specify the target device.
 See [the documentation](https://developer.android.com/studio/command-line/adb#directingcommands) for details.

 [^10]: This might seem obvious, but it's not really clear from the documentation, so I thought I'd just mention it.

+[^11]: But bear in mind I didn't have any physical Android devices available while doing these tests.